HwangToeMat/Tensorflow-API-HTM/README.md

 # Tensorflow-API-Master
 ## 0. Open-Images_EasyDownload
+Easiest way to get the Data for Deep Learning, by using “Open Images”.
 #### <a href="https://github.com/HwangToeMat/Open-Images_EasyDownload">Helper library for downloading OpenImages categorically.</a>

 ## 1. Classification <a href="https://github.com/HwangToeMat/Tensorflow-API-HTM/blob/master/1.classification/reCAPTCHA_classification.ipynb">[Break through the reCAPTCHA]</a>